LaurentChardon/FreeBSD-devel/README.md

 When all the changes have all been coded, commit them.
 The first line of the commit comment must start with `category/port:` **FreeBSD commiters prefer that all changes are recorded in only one commit**, to reduce the size of the commit log.
-If new changes are made, the new commit can be merged to the last one with `git commit --amend` Once done, a patch can be created for submission
+If new changes are made, the new commit can be merged to the last one with `git commit --amend` Once the changes are commited, a patch can be created for submission

-    git format-patch main
+    git format-patch -1 main
 Finally, this patch can be submitted to https://bugs.freebsd.org/bugzilla/